 Walter Hakala is Associate Professor in the Department of English where he teaches courses on South Asian literature and culture in conjunction with the Asian Studies Program.
 He has published work on language in Afghanistan, coffee connoisseurship in eighteenth-century Delhi, an early modern medical vocabulary, debates on the authorship of an early Indo-Persian children’s vocabulary, and the role of Indians as interpreters during the First Anglo-Afghan War.
 His book, Negotiating Languages: Urdu, Hindi, and the Definition of Modern South Asia (Columbia, 2016), provides insight into the forces that turned intimate speech into a potent nationalist politics, intensifying the passions that partitioned the Indian subcontinent.
 His current research explores the emergence of vernacular epigraphy and literacy in South Asia.

 Dr. Laura Lewis, Director of Field Education and Co-director of the Institute for Sustainable Global Engagement at the University at Buffalo School of Social Work, has facilitated academic partnerships in Moldova and developed and supervised international field placements for MSW students in several countries including India, Macedonia, Thailand and Korea.

 Professor of English and Carine Mardorossian works on postcolonial theory, and focuses her research on the literature and issues pertaining to subalternity and the questions raised by the Subaltern Studies Group.

-Shaanta Murshid is an Assistant Professor at the School of Social Work at the University at Buffalo.
+Shaanta Murshid is an Associate Professor at the School of Social Work at the University at Buffalo.
 Her research interests are: economic interventions including microfinance, domestic violence, political violence, genocide, and forgiveness.
 She is currently working on a project on intergenerational transmission of genocide-related trauma in Bangladesh.
 She is the UB Delegate to the American Institute of Indian Studies.